 Dayton McMillan, M.S., joined the Radiation Epidemiology Branch (REB) as a postbaccalaureate fellow in June 2014.
 Mr. McMillan received a B.S. in environmental health and an M.S. in radiological health sciences from Colorado State University in May 2014.
 His M.S. thesis focused on evaluating the Cu-ATSM imaging agent for radiotherapy purposes.
 Mr. McMillan has also conducted additional research in areas of health and medical physics.
 Currently he works with Choonsik Lee, Ph.D., investigator, REB, on dose reconstruction research associated with medical imaging and radiotherapy applications.
 His current project entails comparison of simulated patient organ doses from modulated versus conventional computed tomography scans.

 Estelle Ntowe, M.H.S.,joined the Radiation Epidemiology Branch (REB) in October 2013 as a postbaccalaureate fellow.
 Ms. Ntowe earned her M.H.S in Environmental Health Sciences from the Johns Hopkins Bloomberg School of Public Health in 2013.
 She graduated from Penn State University with a bachelor’s degree in life sciences in 2009.
-Ms. Ntowe is working with Amy Berrington de González, D.Phil., senior investigator, REB, on radiation-induced cancers in an epidemiological cohort of radiologists and physicians performing fluoroscopically guided procedures.
+Ms. Ntowe is working with Amy Berrington de González, D.Phil., Chief of REB, on radiation-induced cancers in an epidemiological cohort of radiologists and physicians performing fluoroscopically guided procedures.
 Ms. Ntowe also is conducting an analysis of radiotherapy modalities and second cancer risks in the Surveillance, Epidemiology, and End Results (SEER) Medicare database.
 In addition, she assists in projects assessing second cancer risk in the Kaiser Breast Cancer Survivors cohort.

 Kamau O. Peters, Ph.D., M.P.H., joined the Radiation Epidemiology Branch (REB) as a postdoctoral fellow in April 2015.He earned his Ph.D. in environmental health sciences from the Johns Hopkins Bloomberg School of Public Health.
 Working with Paul T. Strickland, Ph.D., his doctoral research focused on polycyclic aromatic hydrocarbon exposures, inflammation, and asthma exacerbation in children and adults with asthma from Baltimore, MD.
 Dr. Peters earned an M.P.H. in toxicology from the University of Michigan School of Public Health in 2003.
 He is currently working with Maureen Hatch, Ph.D., staff scientist, REB, and the Chernobyl Research Unit (CRU) of REB to investigate thyroid disease following exposures to fallout from the Chernobyl nuclear power plant accident.